gl19/PE-Survey-Creation/README.md

-# PE-Survey-Creation
+# TE-Survey-Creation
-A Selenium script to automate peer evaluation survey creation in Qualtrics.
+A Selenium script to automate teammate evaluation survey creation in Qualtrics.